bitsofcotton/ddpmopt/README.md

 So n-predictor is useful when the problem needs some of the internal bit-wise structure is worse complex case they needs very large accuracy depends on input dimension number, stacking predictor reduces them.

+However, if there's some of the layered timing attacks on the stream, we need to dig deeper level of the multiple layer condition also this isn't limited layer depth in the condition stream is timing targetted as the same structure we predict.
+We use one to one entropy to the original input stream size as a possible deep layer we have on the prediction in this.

 # Tips on prediction base dimensions
 Something sparse with jammer input stream effects base dimension we select needs larger dimensions on the base, this condition is defined there's no unique pure functions on the stream the variables dimension they have.
 This condition can be eliminated with in/output (de)?compression this condition ask shirks the result of algorithms to some of the upper cardinals with compressing sparsity into dense ones on somewhere usually we should have to increase the base dimensions with or without bitsofcotton/masp from entropy reason.